nnethercote/perf-book/src/introduction.md

 Performance is important for many Rust programs.

-This book contains techniques that can improve the performance—speed and memory usage—of Rust programs.
+This book contains techniques that can improve the performance-related characteristics of Rust programs, such as runtime speed, memory usage, and binary size.
 The [Compile Times] section also contains techniques that will improve the compile times of Rust programs.
 Some techniques only require changing build configurations, but many require changing code.

 [Compile Times]: compile-times.md